 Prior to NTU, he graduated from Loughborough University in 2008 with a first-class honours degree in Sport and Exercise Science.
 He went on to complete a Postgraduate Diploma in Psychology (with distinction) from Middlesex University to achieve Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
 In October 2009, he returned to Loughborough University and gained a distinction on the MSc Psychology of Sport and Exercise programme.
 Following this, in 2014, he gained his PhD which investigated the assessment of psychological resilience in sport performers.
 Before arriving at NTU, Dr Sarkar served a post-doctoral role at the University of Gloucestershire.
 Specifically, he spent two years as a Research Fellow in Sport, Exercise and Wellbeing working within the School of Sport and Exercise, across the Faculty of Applied Sciences (psychological sciences subject group), and with external partners to develop the Faculty's research profile in related areas.

-Dr Sarkar is a member of the Sport, Health, and Performance Enhancement (SHAPE) Research Centre and the Sport Performance research group.
+Dr Sarkar leads the Sport Performance Research Group within the Sport, Health, and Performance Enhancement (SHAPE) Research Centre.

 His research focuses on the psychology of sporting excellence and its application to other high performance domains (e.g., business).
 His work addresses how high achievers thrive on pressure and deliver sustained success, and clusters around the following themes: